Aquinas Institute of Theology logo

 • Founded in 1925 as a private graduate school and seminary.

-• Established the nation's first ecumenical consortium, the Association of Theological Schools of Iowa, in 1965.
+• Pioneered the nation's first ecumenical consortium, the Association of Theological Schools of Iowa, in 1965.

-• One of the first five Catholic schools to enter and be accredited by the Association of Theological Schools in the US and Canada.
+• Among the first five Catholic schools accredited by the Association of Theological Schools in the United States and Canada by 1968.

-• Engages in a "Cooperative Project for Theological Education" with Saint Louis University since 1981.
+• Established a "Cooperative Project for Theological Education" with Saint Louis University upon moving to St. Louis in 1981.

-• Fosters community engagement through the Great Preacher Award, Catherine of Siena Excellence in Ministry Award, and the annual Aquinas Lecture.
+• Annually bestows the Great Preacher Award, Catherine of Siena Excellence in Ministry Award, and hosts the Aquinas Lecture.

 Timeline